MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 |02-15-20|-1|-15.00|3|
 |02-16-20|-1|-15.00|4|

- The user posts an inventory increase (entry number 5) with a valuation date (01-03-20) that comes before one or more inventory decreases.
-To balance the inventory, the average cost must be recalculated and adjusted to 17.00.
+ The user posts a stock increase (entry number 5) with a valuation date (01-03-20) that comes before one or more stock decreases.
+To balance the stock, the average cost must be recalculated and adjusted to 17.00.

  The following table shows the value entries that exist for the item after entry number 5 is introduced.